tariq-hasan/system-design/distributed-systems/data_synchronization_protocols/replication_protocols.md

   - Network Partition Handling:
     - Need to handle network partitions gracefully to ensure availability and consistency.
     - Techniques such as quorum-based replication or automatic failover mechanisms can maintain system operation in the presence of network partitions.

-## Single-Master Replication vs Multi-Master Replication

-- Single-Master Replication
-  - Advantages:
-    - Easy to implement and operate.
-    - Can support transactions and hide the distributed nature of the system, especially with synchronous replication.
-  - Limitations:
-    - Performance, scalability, and availability may be constrained.

-- Multi-Master Replication
-  - Characteristics:
-    - Favors higher availability and performance over strict data consistency.
-    - All replicas are equal and can accept write requests, responsible for propagating data modifications to the rest of the group.
-    - No single master node serializes requests; write requests are concurrently handled by all nodes.
-    - Nodes might disagree on the order of some requests, leading to conflicts.
-    - Nodes need to resolve conflicts to maintain system operation.
-  - Example:
-    - Applications prioritize availability and performance over data consistency or transactional semantics.
-    - E-commerce shopping cart: Customers need continuous access to their cart, and performance is crucial.
-Consistency can be compromised as long as conflicts are reconciled during the checkout process.

 ## Chain Replication